Norkart/SLDexit/README.md

 An array of zoom level and value pairs.
 The value can be a number or a color value for color properties.*

 #### Extra layers
  Something that was missing in the SLD files, and that I could not find anywhere, was border lines on some of the buildings.
-Therefore I had to manually create som layers afterwards, and the id of these were:
+Therefore I had to manually create some layers afterwards, and the id of these were:
 - line-FKB_Bygning_1
 - line-FKB_Bygning_2
 - line-FKB_Bygning_3